Better than Zoom for Music Lessons: Complement live teaching with asychronous recordings from students

 Here are five steps and tools to boost your teaching revenue – and student progress.

 There are five steps and they're for teachers with various kinds of music teaching jobs.
 Lots of folks have already been doing four of them.
 It’s number five that’s a new idea and the key to the benefits you’ll see.

 Synchronous teaching over Zoom or Skype is OK but it’s limited.
-Here’s what one teacher said in a comment on a student video in WeVu.
+Here’s what one teacher said in a comment on an asynchronous (student-uploaded) video in WeVu.
 (It’s a bit harsh, but surely now the student will play the phrase over and over and fix that note!)

 “This should be a B not a B-flat.
 We've corrected this a number of times, but it isn’t sticking yet.
 You must not have listened enough, one phrase at a time and then played just those few surrounding measures at least 10 times.
 Have you?
 Clearly fixing it a couple of times in our Skype session was not enough to resolve this.
 You simply must use practice strategies that will fix errors.”